Mohammadimh76/Book_CEH-Certified-Ethical-Hacker-/README.md

 ## Chapter 4
 - ### Hack system
 In this chapter, we will discuss the various aspects of system hacking.
 Recall that the hacking cycle consists of six stages.
-In this chapter, we will discuss the other five steps of the hacking wheel, which include breaking the password, increasing the access level, running programs, hiding files, and clearing traces.<br>
+This chapter will discuss the other five steps of the hacking wheel, which include breaking the password, increasing the access level, running programs, hiding files, and clearing traces.<br>

 #### 🔹 Topics in this chapter include
 | <b>Chapter 4</b>  |   |   |